 The strategy is currently focused on delivering VAS through the routine public health system, with additional emphasis on community outreach as well as key periods throughout the year via health volunteers.
 In demonstration phases, this approach has shown a tremendous increase in the number of children reached.

 Prior to this strategy, MI teamed up with partners to support the Ministry of Health’s Child Health Week Strategy – which provided life-saving interventions such as vitamin A and de-worming tablets to children under five – and inclusion of vitamin A in collaboration with immunization campaigns.

-MI is now working with the Ministry of Health and local partners to implement a pilot diarrhea treatment project (which includes zinc and ORS) in the North and North-West departments – a project that includes in-depth research on caregivers’ care-seeking behaviours for diarrhea, health worker training, monitoring and reporting tools, and the development of a behaviour change strategy and materials.
-Following the pilot project, we will be making recommendations for scale-up to the Ministry of Health and NGO partners
+MI worked with the Ministry of Health and local partners to implement a pilot diarrhoea treatment project, which includes zinc and ORS, in the North and North-West Departments.
+This pilot project that included in-depth research on caregivers’ care-seeking behaviours for diarrhoea treatment, health worker training, monitoring and reporting tools, as well as the development of a behaviour change strategy and materials.
+Following the pilot project, recommendations were made for scale-up to the Ministry of Health and NGO partners.

 Multiple Micronutrient Powders